 Why should you FILL ONE OUT ON EVERY JOB?

-It allows you (or the company writing your supplements) to see all the components of the project to better supplement any items the insurance adjuster may have left off the scope of loss.
+It allows you to see all the components of the project to better estimate the job.
 It also helps you order the proper amounts of materials needed to complete the repairs.

 How do you fill out the inspection checklist?